andrewebert/conclave/README.md

 <img src="examples/v_borgia.svg.png" height="250px">

-Vote: You need votes to become Pope.
+*Vote*: You need votes to become Pope.

 <img src="examples/g_3_ducats.svg.png" height="250px">

-Gold: Gold cards are worth points.
+*Gold*: Gold cards are worth points.

 <img src="examples/r_brick_stone.svg.png" height="250px">

-Resources: Resources are used to build buildings.
+*Resources*: Resources are used to build buildings.

 <img src="examples/b_12vp_lorenzo.svg.png" height="250px">

-Buildings: Buildings are worth points only if you have resources sufficient to build them.
+*Buildings*: Buildings are worth points only if you have resources sufficient to build them.
 For example, to build the Basilica di San Lorenzo, you need resource cards totaling two wood, one brick, and two stone.
 If you have these resources and the building card, you score 12 points.
-The resources used to build one building cannot be used to build another, but if you use only some of the resources on the resource card to build one building, you can use the remaining resources to build another.
+The resources used to build one building cannot be used to build another, but if you use only some of the resources on a resource card to build one building, you can use the remaining resources to build another.

 <img src="examples/b_12vp_lorenzo.svg.png" height="200px">
 <img src="examples/r_2_wood.svg.png" height="200px">